 You can review the commission pricing here.
 You can also find the exchange and clearing fees there.

 Let me highlight some common ones:

-Most of us should trade with a volume of less than 300k shares.
+Most of us should trade with a volume of fewer than 300k shares.
 The minimum commission is US$0.35 which is very cheap.

-The report above shows the tiered comission.
-The report typically seprates exchange and clearing fees from comissions.
-In this case, there isn’t any fees.
+The report above shows the tiered commission.
+The report typically separates exchange and clearing fees from commissions.
+In this case, there aren’t any fees.

 US$0.35 is less than the US$1 fixed commission if you choose the tiered pricing.

 Based on my trade size the commission rate is 0.01%.
 If you include a $2 currency conversion charge, this becomes 0.07%.